Stars sign 41-goal scorer Robertson to $31M, 4-year deal - WHIZ News

-FRISCO, Texas (AP) — Jason Robertson has signed a $31 million, four-year contract with the Dallas Stars after the young 40-goal scorer missed the first two weeks of training camp.

-The Stars announced the deal late Wednesday night, after their exhibition game in Denver, only a week before the regular season opener Oct.
-13 at Nashville.

-Robertson turned 23 soon after the end of last season, when the left wing had 41 goals and 38 assists for 79 points in his 74 games.
+Robertson turned 23 right after last season, when the left wing had 41 goals and 38 assists in 74 games.
 His 13 power-play goals led the team.
 Robertson joined Hockey Hall of Famer Mike Modano, Jamie Benn and Tyler Seguin as the only 40-goal scorers since the franchise moved to Dallas in 1993.

 “Jason is an integral part of the present and future of our team and we’re thrilled to have him for the next four years,” general manager Jim Nill said.